0XOday/the_grimoire/Computers/Fundamentals of information Security/MAC/Access control models.md

 Attribute-Based Access Control (ABAC)
 * Provides dynamic access control based on a variety of attributes, enhancing security and flexibility.

-* Discretionary Access Control (DAC) is an access control model that allows the owner of a resource (such as a file or folder) to determine who can access it and what permissions they have.
+* Discretionary Access Control (DAC)
+	 * Access control model that allows the owner of a resource (such as a file or folder) to determine who can access it and what permissions they have.
 The owner has the discretion to grant or deny access to other users.

-In DAC, permissions are typically set by the resource owner and can be modified at any time.
+	* Permissions are typically set by the resource owner and can be modified at any time.
 Users can share their access rights with others, creating a flexible yet potentially less secure environment.
 For example, a file owner might grant read or write permissions to specific users or groups, while retaining full control over the file.

-DAC is useful in environments where collaboration is essential, as it allows resource owners to manage access easily.
+*  useful in environments where collaboration is essential, as it allows resource owners to manage access easily.
 However, it may introduce security risks, as users can unintentionally grant access to unauthorized individuals.
 Organizations often use DAC in less sensitive areas where flexibility is prioritized.